Stop Mold Growth in Pipes and Drains

 That is not surprising.
 Since mold thrives in damp and confined spaces, it is a common issue in pipes and drains.
 Compared to other spaces, it is more difficult to deal with because you cannot easily spot the mold colony.

-In this blog, you will learn how to stop unhealthy mold growth in pipes and drains in your Central Florida home.
+In this blog, you will learn how to stop unhealthy mold from growing in a pipe and drain in your Central Florida home.
 However, before reading any further, note that moldy smells in your home indicate a need for professional intervention.
 The following tips are mainly for prevention.

-What causes mold growth in the first place?
+What causes mold to grow in the first place?

 Mold is a fungus you can find everywhere.
 It needs high moisture levels for significant growth.
 The following conditions are vital for the survival of mold colonies:

 - Food source